What is AWS CloudShell?

 Security

-The AWS CloudShell environment and its users are protected by specific security features such as IAM permissions management, shell session restrictions, and Safe Paste for text input.
+The AWS CloudShell environment and its users are protected by specific security features.
+This includes such features as IAM permissions management, shell session restrictions, and Safe Paste for text input.

 Permissions management with IAM

-Administrators can grant and deny permissions to AWS CloudShell users using IAM policies.
-Administrators can also create policies that specify at a granular level the particular actions that those users can perform with the shell environment.
+As administrator, you can grant and deny permissions to AWS CloudShell users using IAM policies.
+You can also create policies that specify the particular actions that users can perform with the shell environment.
 For more information, see Managing AWS CloudShell access and usage with IAM policies.

 Shell session management